moodysanalytics/scenario-studio-api-codesamples/scenario-studio-api-userguide.md

 * 1 - Identity
 * 2 - Exogenous

+### Conversion method

+Override the default conversion method when downloading data with frequency conversion.

+* 0 - Default - Observed attribute of the series is used
+* 1 - Beginning of period
+* 2 - End of period
+* 3 - Average
+* 4 - Sum
+* 5 - High value in period
+* 6 - Low value in period

+### Conversion technique

+Override the default conversion technique when downloading data with frequency conversion.

+* 0 - Piecewise constant
+* 1 - Linear
+* 2 - Cubic (default)
+* 3 - Discrete

 ### Variable states

 Variable state is a bitwise argument in series search.
 Add codes together to combine.